SadRobotChannel/af/bitnyx.com.md

 <p> </p>
 <p><img src="/assets/images/bitnyx.com-02.png" border="0"></p>
 <p> </p>
-As with most of the faucet sites, you're also able to make money referring people, a which is a hard a but rewarding task!
+As with most of the faucet sites, you're also able to make money referring people, which is a hard a but rewarding task!

 ---
 #### Make it yours!